nyragrimkitten-creator/The-Veritas-Loop/quickstart.md

 B. Local Frontends (LM Studio, AnythingLLM)
 Navigate to your System Prompt / Instructions block in the UI sidebar.

-Paste the structured VERITAS_LOOP instructions at the absolute top of the field.
+Paste the structured veritas_framework instructions at the absolute top of the field.

 Ensure the context window is set to at least 8k tokens to allow the architecture's reasoning loop layers (NOWA/RUMI) space to operate.

 C. Advanced Frontends (SillyTavern, Custom Agents)
 For multi-agent setups or advanced interfaces, the architecture should be divided using structural wrapping tags:

-System Prompt: Paste 1-architecture/VERITAS_LOOP_v3.md
+System Prompt: Paste project.md/v1_veritas_framework.md

-Persona / Character Note: Paste 3-personas/ configuration (e.g., Precision Mode).
+Persona / Character Note: Paste trinity/ configuration (e.g., Precision Mode).

-System Prompt Suffix / Post-History Anchor: Paste the DRIVE LAYER weights to keep them active across deep context logs.
+System Prompt Suffix / Post-History Anchor: Paste the dl weights to keep them active across deep context logs.

 ⛓️ 3.
 Prompt Stacking Order
 For optimal cognitive alignment, stack your prompt elements using this specific hierarchy: